variPEPS/variPEPS_Python/docs/source/examples.rst

    # Start value for enviroment bond dimension
    startChi = chiB**2 if chiB**2 < maxChi else maxChi

-In this block we define some parameters for the model we want to simulate as the interaction strength, the physical dimension of our tensor network and the iPEPS bond dimension.
-In the last two lines the start and the maximal enviroment bond dimension is defined.
-A feature of the variPEPS library is that it not only supports simulation at a fixed enviroment bond dimension but also a heurisitic increase/decrease of the dimension up to a maximal value if the maximal truncation error in the CTMRG project calculation is above/below some threshold.
-See in the config block above the parameter ``ctmrg_heuristic_increase_chi_threshold`` which sets for example the threshold when to increase the refinement parameter.
-The maximal bond dimension ensures that the parameter does no increase to too large values where the memory and computational resources are exhausted.
+In this block we define imporant parameters for the model we want to simulate, such as as the interaction strength, the physical dimension of our tensor network and the iPEPS bond dimension.
+In the last two lines the initial and the maximal enviroment bond dimension is defined.
+A feature of the variPEPS library is that it not only supports simulation at a fixed enviroment bond dimension, but also a heurisitic increase/decrease of the dimension up to a maximal value.
+The dynamic change is controlled  by the truncation error in the CTMRG projector calculation (increase if the truncation errror becomes too large, decrease if it becomes insignificant).
+For example, in the config block above the parameter ``ctmrg_heuristic_increase_chi_threshold`` is set to the threshold at which to increase the refinement parameter.
+The maximal bond dimension ``maxChi`` ensures that the parameter does now grow unbounded, to the point where the memory and computational resources are exhausted.

 Constructing the Hamiltonian
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^